JosephChuksN/WeatherApp/README.md

 # WeatherApp
-### A weather app. using vanila javaScript, Html, and css  it onload it gets your weather data also allows you to search for any city's weather data
+### A weather app. using vanila javaScript, Html, and css to get more better with javaScript, it onload it gets your weather data also allows you to search for any city's weather data